Cricket World Cup 2023: India make massive 397-4 against New Zealand in semifinal

 Superstar Virat Kohli hit his record 50th century in One-Day Internationals as India piled up a mammoth total against New Zealand in the World Cup semifinal on Wednesday.

-Kohli and Shreyas Iyer's tons saw India make XXX at the Wankhede Stadium in Mumbai.
+Kohli and Shreyas Iyer's tons saw India make 397-4 at the Wankhede Stadium in Mumbai.

 Kohli's surpassed the mark he shared with countryman Sachin Tendulkar.